Best Maui Whale Watching Videos

 Our Latest Whale Watch Experience

 Immediately as we left the boat ramp, a large whale began doing head lunges (almost full breaches).
 You can see this from the beginning of the video and from the sequence photos here.
 It did 2 large lunges directly towards our boat, then turned and did another right next to us (about 10 feet away) and got us wet from the explosive splash.
 Just after this, a baby whale did a full breach along side it.
 Then they did 2 more lunges in the distance.

-WHAT A GREAT WAY TO START A WHALE WATCH!
-We've begun to realize that often the best stuff happens right out of the gates when you're least expecting it.
+We’ve begun to realize that often the best stuff happens right out of the gates when you’re least expecting it.
 Photographers: we ready immediately once on the boat!